Routing Area Working Group (rtgwg) Internet Drafts

 Working Group: Routing Area Working Group (rtgwg)

-This document discusses the applicability of Bidirectional Forwarding Detection (BFD) for multipoint networks to provide Virtual Router Redundancy Protocol (VRRP) with sub-second convergence of the Active router and defines the extension to bootstrap point-to-multipoint BFD session.
-This draft updates RFC 5798bis [Ed.Note: When the RFC 5798bis is published, change to the assigned new number].
+This document explores the applicability of Bidirectional Forwarding Detection (BFD) in multipoint networks to enable sub-second convergence in the Virtual Router Redundancy Protocol (VRRP) for determining the Active Router.
+Additionally, it defines extensions to bootstrap point-to-multipoint BFD sessions using an IPv4/IPv6 VRRP Advertisement message, and, thus, updates RFC 9568.

 Working Group: Routing Area Working Group (rtgwg)